AdobeDocs/release-notes.en/current.md

 ![Banner](assets/experience-cloud-banner-3.png)

 [!DNL Experience Cloud] applications and services are updated monthly.
 This page is your central location for finding the latest release updates, documentation, and tutorials for [!DNL Experience Cloud] and [!DNL Experience Platform].
-You can also find new documentation for [!DNL Creative Cloud for Enterprise] and [!DNL Document Cloud].
+You can also find new documentation for [!DNL Creative Cloud for enterprise] and [!DNL Document Cloud].

 >[!NOTE]
 >